 4. Planning and development to close the gap

 After assessing your employee’s capabilities, you can start making an action plan for both training and hiring in order to fill in the most important missing pieces.
 The planning process should be clear and precise on what support is needed to complete, how long it takes for the training stages, etc. Training can be in the form of coaching, mentoring, e-learning programs and more.

 Identifying skill gaps to unlock your employee's potential

 The next move for organisations in order to win the talent struggle is cultivating their own workforce with proper training and development.
-Therefore, identifying skill gaps is fundamental for organisations to ensure that their workforce is well trained, knowledgeable and is well-prepared for the future growth of the business.
+Therefore, identifying skill gaps is fundamental for organisations to ensure that their workforce is well-trained, knowledgeable and well-prepared for the future growth of the business.
 Resolving the skill gap raises employees’ awareness of their learning needs and helps break down any resistance to learning new skills.

 We are in a new era of talent selection where each position requires much more sophisticated skill and knowledge from your personnel.
 In addition to skill-oriented recruitment, we need to consider more of the three Ps of talent selection: potential, performance, and fit-for-purpose.

 A helpful talent management platform enables organisations to know, grow, and engage their employees – ultimately unlocking their potential to the fullest.
 Analysing your employee skill gaps is a way to remind them of the skills the agency needs, now and in the future, hence raising the awareness of the critical skills they’ll need to grow.